zmitton/eth-proof/README.md

 - ease onboarding
 - build and use composable tools
 - promote open source contribution and engagement
-- promote issue and feature discussion on github itself
+- promote issue and feature discussion on Github itself

 #### Resources